Category Archives: Birds

 Cooper’s Hawk on Birdfeeder

 The Cooper’s Hawk (Accipiter cooperii) has become a much more common site in urban areas in my lifetime.
-The Cooper’s Hawk feeds almost exclusively on other birds so the House Sparrows and other common city birds are great food source.
-We … Continue reading
+The Cooper’s Hawk feeds almost exclusively on other birds, so the House Sparrows and other common city birds are a great source of … Continue reading

 Green Heron (Butorides virescens)